Santo Domingo: Transportation

 Santo Domingo has an underground and elevated rapid transit metro system.
 It is the most extensive metro in the Caribbean and Central American region by total length and number of stations.
 The Santo Domingo Metro is part of a major "National Master Plan" to improve transportation in the city as well as the rest of the nation.
 The first line was planned to relieve traffic congestion in the Máximo Gómez and Hermanas Mirabal Avenue.
 The second line, which opened in April 2013, is meant to relieve the congestion along the Duarte-Kennedy-Centenario Corridor in the city from west to east.
 As of August 2013, the metro consists of these two lines.
 Four more lines are planned to be constructed in the near future, for a total of six.
 Before the opening of the second line, 30,856,515 passengers rode the Santo Domingo Metro in 2012.
 According to government figures more than 300,000 people ride the 31 kilometer system on a daily basis.

 In 2018, a 5-kilometer Teleférico de Santo Domingo (aerial cable car) was opened to provide service to the poorest areas in the east and north of the metropolitan area, and serve as a feeder for the metro.
 The cable car is used by more than 12,000 people daily.

 Santo Domingo is served by two airports.
-Aeropuerto Internacional La Isabela, an early 21st. century-constructed airport located in the northern section of the city, within kilometers of the city center.
-It serves mostly domestic and charter flights.
+Aeropuerto Internacional La Isabela, an early 21st century-constructed airport located in the northern section of the city, within kilometers of the city center.
+It served mostly domestic and charter flight but now has several international flights.
 The major international airport that serves the city is Santo Domingo Las Americas, which serves North, Central and South America and also Europe.